iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 import parrotChicken from './parrot-vs-chicken.jpg';
 import partners from './partners.jpg';

-Humans often organize large, skilled groups to undertake complex projects, but then bizarrely place less-than-competent individuals in charge.
-Despite this, they somehow succeed!
-Large language models (LLMs) seem to be carrying on this proud tradition with my new favorite metaphor of who's ultimately in charge of writing the text they generate--a chicken.
+Humans often organize large, skilled groups to undertake complex projects, and then bizarrely place incompetent individuals in charge.
+Large language models (LLMs) carry on this proud tradition with my new favorite metaphor of who's ultimately in charge of writing the text they generate--a chicken.

 *There is now a sequel to this article, [Secret LLM chickens II: Tuning the chicken](secret-chickens-tuning), if you'd like to learn how and why the "chicken" can be customized.*